openservicemesh/osm/docs/example/README.md

 All traffic is encrypted via mTLS regardless of whether you're using access control policies or have enabled permissive traffic policy mode.

-## Traffic Split Configuration
+## Configure Traffic Split between Two Services

-Deploy v2 of the `Bookstore` app.
-Then, apply the updated `TrafficSplit` configuration.
+We will now demonstrate how to balance traffic between two Kubernetes services, commonly known as a traffic split.
+We will be splitting the traffic between the bookstore-v1 service and the bookstore-v2 service.
+The bookstore-v1 service is currently deployed.
+We will deploy the bookstore-v2 service of the `Bookstore` app.
+Once the bookstore-v2 service is deployed we will then apply the updated `TrafficSplit` configuration between the two services.

 ### Deploy v2 of Bookstore